HectorRicardo/simple-music-app/README.md

 > Android-level abstraction without the behavioral-level one.
 But that's a very
 > bad practice, and I'm not going to explain that here.

-The Android-specific media-player-module used to achieve the Android-level abstraction is called a **media session**.
-A media session is an instance of the `MediaSession` class.
-You need to wrap your player and put it behind a media session, such that your player exclusively communicates to and from the media session.
-Nothing, except the media session itself, should communicate with the player.
+To achieve the Android-level abstraction, we need to separate the player into a decoupled media-player-module, just as we said.
+This module is known as a **media session**.
+You wrap your player into and put it behind a media session, such that your player is totally insulated from the rest of your app.
+Your player will now only be called from the media session, and will communicate with the external world exclusively through the media session.

+This means that:

+  - Controlling places wanting to reach your player have to do so via the media session.
+Controlling places will send player commands to the media session, which in turn will forward these commands to the player.
+  - If your player needs to send event notifications/updates to the controlling places, it does so via the media session.
+The player will send such notifications/updates to the media session, which in turn will forward these updates to the controlling places so they can update their own UI.

+The media session is now the one in charge of connecting between controlling places to your player.

+This pattern effectively hides your player's API (which it was up to you to define) and exposes the media session's API (which Android OS and the controlling places already know and agree with).
 The media session gives your player a common, Android-specific universal interface.
-Thanks to it, any controller, regardless of whether it lives in your app's process or outside it, can send commands to and receive updates from your player.
-The controller is actually communicating with the media session, and the media session is forwarding the messages to your player.
-Similarly, your player sends updates to the media session, which forwards these updates to the controllers.
+Thanks to this, any controlling place, regardless of whether it is situated inside your app's process or outside it, can send commands to and receive updates from your player.

-A media session can be connected to several controllers at a time, meaning that it can receive commands from multiple sources in what a user would perceive as the same "user journey".
+A media session can be connected to multiple controlling places simultaneously, meaning that it can receive commands from distinct sources in what a user will consider the same "user journey".
 For example, this user journey is possible:

   1. You issue a "play" command from your app's UI (controller 1).
 This plays song "A".